Amirans/StrategyGameCamera/README.md

-# [Blueprint] Strategy Camera Movement in Unreal
+# Strategy Camera Movement in Unreal

-This is a Blueprint Template for Strategy Camera Movement such as Camera Zoom and Edge scrolling.
+This is a Strategy Camera Movement template with features such as Camera Zoom and Edge Scrolling.
+The template is available in C++ and Blueprint.

 > **Features**
 > - Camera Zoom